MausTec/edge-o-matic-3000/README.md

-# NoGasm WiFi - An Automated Orgasm Denial Device
+# Edge-o-Matic 3000 - An Automated Orgasm Denial Device

 This code is an ESP32 rewrite of the core NoGasm project by Rhoboto: [github.com/nogasm/nogasm](https://github.com/nogasm/nogasm)